 Design: detailed design showing placement of the equipment, wiring diagrams, etc.

-Regulatory Compliance: Proof of adherence to local laws and guidelines.
+Regulatory compliance: Proof of adherence to local laws and guidelines..

 Submission and Follow-Up

 The application is submitted to the local governing entity once it is filled out.
 So far, easy.
 Here is the tricky part: remember when you sent it, and follow up to see its status.
-Sometimes it is available online; sometimes you will receive an update via email.
-Checking back every once in a while feeds the process along, and they have information available should they request more.
+Sometimes it is available online, sometimes you will receive an update via email.
+Checking back every once in a while feeds the process along, and have information available should they request more.

 Resolving Issues and Appeals